e-dupuis/ar-food-menu/README.md

 # Motivations

 I'm the kind of guy who struggle to decide what to order in a restaurant.
 Not only because to choose is to foresake.
 But also because I have no idea what dishes looks like when I read the description, and this is particularly true when the cuisine is outside of my comfort zone. or abroad.

+ml model: CRF seems to be the fastest prospect for mobile inference

+data collection ?

+ml inference engine: check if executorch can be used

 # CameraX-MLKit